YingruWuGit/bisulfite/README.md

 This is an optional step.
 If the dataset contains sequences with different bisulfite accessible patches, then "clustering.py" is used to divide the whole dataset into multiple groups.

 In example folder, "dsid_C_1461.csv" is a dataset needs clustering.
-It's first column is the id of each sequence and last column is the frequency of each sequence.
+It's first column is the id of each sequence and the last column is the frequency of each sequence.

 "clustering.py" needs two arguments.